mo7amedgazr/NYTimes/README.md

 # NYTimes Most Popular

+Clone the source code and install the required dependencies.

+# Tests
+Right click on the java package under test package to run the tests.

 # Code Coverage Report
 Note : Before start generating the code coverage make sure to connect an emulator or real device.